Documents panels use when deciding cases

 - The nurse, midwife or nursing associate’s documents and evidence

 - Documents not originally in the hearing bundle

 - Informing the nurse, midwife or nursing associate

 - Sending documents to the panel in advance

 OverviewBack to top

 In order to help panels of the Investigating and Fitness to Practise Committees consider allegations and make fair decisions, we provide them with the information we’ve obtained throughout the investigation.
-This in a group of documents are called the document bundle.
+This is a group of documents called the document bundle.

 This helps the smooth running of the decision-making process at a hearing or meeting.

 In order to comply with our duties under information law, we sometimes need to remove information from documents which are going before a panel.
 We do this in line with our information handling guidance.